Whatever you are giving up, Jesus is better.

 I have traveled to the Middle East and shared the love of Jesus with refugees who fled a homeland torn by war.
 I have traveled back to the Middle East to work in a safe house with victims who were rescued out of sex slavery from ISIS.
 I have staffed a DTS and watched students grow as the Lord changed their hearts like He changed mine.
 I wake up every day, knowing that I am exactly where Jesus wants me, and I have the kind of peace that comes from walking with the One who made me and knows what He made me to do.

-Here is the conclusion that I have come to: Jesus is worth it.
+The conclusion that I have come to?
+Jesus is worth it.

 Whatever you are giving up, Jesus is better.
 When you follow Jesus into what He is calling you to, you will gain more than you ever thought possible.